 Essentially, this treatment could be described as injectables for people who are terrified of injectables.
 Those of us for whom a diligent skincare routine is working well enough, but who want the extra oomph only an aesthetic practitioner can provide.
 Yes, it involves needles, and yes, it often involves Botox and filler, but no it isn't injecting into muscles or plumping up specific features.
 Think of this as a subtle take on your classic 'tweakment'

-While the Aquagold facial may not have the household name status of the likes of baby Botox or microneedling, beauty insiders have been quietly raving about it and word-of-mouth momentum is building (say what you like about Kim K but that woman knows her treatments) But with sessions costing from $450/£350, it's worth doing your research to find out if it's the right choice for you and your skin.
+While the Aquagold facial may not have the household name status of the likes of skin boosters or microneedling, beauty insiders have been quietly raving about it and word-of-mouth momentum is building (say what you like about Kim K but that woman knows her treatments) But with sessions costing from $450/£350, it's worth doing your research to find out if this alternative to Botox is the right choice for you and your skin.
 Here's everything you need to know.

 The Aquagold facial: your complete guide